Manuinng/taqc-team2/planning/checkout.md

 2. Fill in all other fields with valid data
 3. Attempt to submit the form

-### Test Case 2.10: Validate card cvc is required
+### Test Case 2.10: Validate card CVC is required
-1. Leave card cvc field empty
+1. Leave card CVC field empty
 2. Fill in all other fields with valid data
 3. Attempt to submit the form